Rebecca Peake

 Rebecca Peake (born 22 June 1983) is an English female athlete who competed in the women's shot put.
 She has a personal best distance of 16.76 metres.

-Athletics career
+Biography

+Peake from Kilburn, Derbyshire, finished third behind Julie Dunkley in the shot put event at the 2005 AAA Championships.

-Peake competed at the 2010 Commonwealth Games in Delhi, India finishing 5th.
+Peake represented England at the 2010 Commonwealth Games in Delhi, finishing 5th.

-She also won a silver medal at the UK Indoor National Championships in 2010 and another silver medal at the UK Outdoor National Championships in 2011.
+She also won a silver medal at the UK Indoor National Championships in 2010 and another silver medal at the 2011 British Athletics Championships.

-Other achievements
+Personal life

 Academically, Peake has achieved a Professional Doctorate in Sports Management.